Skip to content

 Responsibilities

-Committee members are expected to participate in all meetings of the full Committee and to actively review briefs and provide input on amicus opportunities as they arise between such meetings.
-Committee members may also themselves monitor developments and identify amicus opportunities for APA’s participation on relevant issues.
+Members are expected to participate in all meetings of the Committee and to actively review briefs and provide input on amicus opportunities as they arise between such meetings.
+Members may also monitor developments and identify amicus opportunities for APA’s participation on relevant issues.

 Additional Criteria